olegantonyan/partial_namespaceble/README.md

 Where should you put your `profile` partial?
 My answer is `app/views/users/profiles/`, but rails disagree and raises missing partial because it tries to find this partial in `app/views/user/profiles`.
 There is a special method `to_partial_path` in `ActiveModel` which is responsible for partial path, but you don't want to override it on each of your models.
 That's why this gem exists.

-I hope this behavior will be fixed in rails soon.

 ## Installation

 Add this line to your application's Gemfile: